Manuel Parrado

-Teodoro Manuel Parrado (1894 – death unknown) was a Cuban first baseman in the Negro leagues and the Cuban League in the 1920s.
+Teodoro Manuel Parrado (1894 – death unknown) was a Cuban professional baseball first baseman and pitcher in the Negro leagues and the Cuban League in the 1920s.

-A native of Havana, Cuba, Parrado made his Negro leagues debut in 1921 with the Cuban Stars (West), and played for the club again in 1922.
+A native of Havana, Cuba, Parrado made his Negro leagues debut in 1921 with the Cincinnati Cuban Stars, who changed their name to the Cuban Stars (West) in 1922.
 In the winter of 1922–23, he played for the Leopardos de Santa Clara of the Cuban League, and in 1924 he played minor league baseball for the Elmira Colonels.
 Parrado finished his career with the Cuban Stars (East) in 1927.